Wantook/MVVM/README.md

 ### Overview

 Created using .NET MAUI in an MVVM format.
-The UI was bad but don't worry, I will regularly update it.
+Very useless app tbh.
+But what I will learn from here, will be used for more complex apps.